How to Create Marketing Videos That Connect with Your Audience

 Get Footage

-- Shoot primary footage like interviews, action shots, b-roll, etc. Ensure it supports the style and story in your script.
+- Shoot primary footage, such as interviews, action shots, and b-roll.
+Ensure it supports the style and story in your script.

-- Search stock image and video sites like Shutterstock for supplementary high-quality media assets.
+- Search stock image and video sites, such as Shutterstock, for supplementary high-quality media assets.
 Look for authentic moments that your audience will emotionally connect with.

-- Gather relevant existing images and clips from your company, like product photos, event coverage, testimonials, etc.
+- Gather relevant existing images and clips from your company, such as product photos, event coverage, and testimonials.

 Design Graphics